AirTag for Healthcare

 Why hospitals lose medical equipment

 A wheelchair, an IV pump, a bladder scanner — each of these moves between floors, units, and ORs dozens of times a day.
 Utilization numbers reflect it: hospital mobile equipment runs at 30–40% actual use, with another 10–20% of the fleet sitting misplaced, hoarded on a unit, or checked out for cleaning.
-Nurses lose 20 to 40 minutes a shift hunting for equipment that's technically on-site somewhere.
+Nurses lose 21 to 60 minutes a shift hunting for equipment that's technically on-site somewhere (Nursing Times; HIMSS RTLS efficiency research).

 RFID and RTLS do solve this.
 They also cost $200K–$500K+ per facility in reader infrastructure, plus ongoing service contracts, plus the implementation project.
 For a big academic medical center the math can work.
 For a mid-sized community hospital or a multi-site clinic network, it usually doesn't.